 - breath.

-This is how DUI breath tests can detect it.5 From the digestive system, the alcohol passes into the bloodstream.
-The blood then carries it to the brain and other organs.6
+This is how DUI breath tests can detect alcohol.5 From your digestive system, the alcohol passes into your bloodstream.
+The blood then carries it to your brain and other organs.6

-Eventually, the alcohol is metabolized (broken down) by the liver.
+Eventually, the alcohol is metabolized (broken down) by your liver.
 It is then eliminated, primarily in the urine.7

-However, the liver can only metabolize so much alcohol at one time.
-Whatever it cannot metabolize remains in the blood until the liver catches up.8 This is what results in you becoming intoxicated.
+However, your liver can only metabolize so much alcohol at one time.
+Whatever it cannot metabolize remains in your blood until your liver catches up.8 This is what results in you becoming intoxicated.

-After rapidly reaching a peak 30 minutes to two hours after alcohol is consumed, BAC begins to decline at a more gradual rate.
+After rapidly reaching a peak 30 minutes to two hours after you consume alcohol, BAC begins to decline at a more gradual rate.
 This decline is sometimes referred to as “falling blood alcohol.”

 This change in BAC over time–rising blood alcohol followed by falling blood alcohol–can be represented graphically, as in the “blood alcohol curve” shown below.

+Average blood alcohol concentration (BAC) after the rapid consumption by eight male subjects on an empty stomach.
 100 mg% represents a BAC of .08%.
-Note that BAC would be lower if the same number of drinks had been consumed over a longer period of time.
+The BAC would be lower if the same number of drinks had been consumed over a longer period of time.
 (Graph courtesy of the National Institute on Alcohol Abuse and Alcoholism.)

-Numerous factors can affect the rate at which alcohol is absorbed and eliminated.
+Numerous factors can affect the rate at which you absorb or eliminate alcohol.
 Such factors include:

-- The type of drink consumed (for example, beer versus hard liquor),9
+- The type of drink (for example, beer versus hard liquor),9

-- Whether the alcohol was consumed on a full or empty stomach,
+- Whether you were full or had an empty stomach,

 - Your height, weight, or body type/body fat percentage,